rfordatascience/tidytuesday/data/week21/README.md

 # Week 21 data

-Data from the BuzzFeed news [GitHub](https://github.com/BuzzFeedNews/2018-07-wildfire-trends)
+Full data from the BuzzFeed news [GitHub](https://github.com/BuzzFeedNews/2018-07-wildfire-trends).

 # How A Booming Population And Climate Change Made California’s Wildfires Worse Than Ever